mn4774jm/scrabble_project_java/README.md

 * There are currently no know bugs for the program.
 I would, however, appreciate feedback if issues are discovered.
 Bugs can be sent to indierevolver@gmail.com

 * Program was built using intellij with the Java 12.02 SDK.
 All databases are built in using SQLite and should not require any additional resources outside of a java IDE.
-All dependencies can be found within the pom.xml file
+All dependencies can be found within the pom.xml file.
+The entries database originally came from Sourceforge https://sourceforge.net/projects/mysqlenglishdictionary/ from user x16bkkamz6rkb78, and converted from MySQL to SQLite using rebasedata.com.